CARES Act Disclosure Information

 HEOA was enacted on August 14, 2008, and reauthorizes the Higher Education Act of 1965, as amended (HEA).The Higher Education Opportunity Act of 2008 (HEOA) contains numerous federal reporting and disclosure requirements for information from various administrative areas of higher education institutions.
 The following is quick access to consumer information data:

-HEOA Disclosures/Consumer information for prospective and current Maria College students (this line needs to be smaller)
+HEOA Disclosures/Consumer information for prospective and current Maria College students.

 General Institutional Information